Oct 25, 2017

 Both your breathing and your heart rate are controlled in a similar area of your brain

 The main significance of this is that all life functions in your body are not separated, but intricately interconnected.
 For example, your blood pressure can affect your heart rate, which in turn affects your respiratory rate.
 If your heart beats faster, your body will need more oxygen, so you will automatically start breathing faster.
 If, on the other hand, you start slowing your breaths willingly, the oxygen levels in your blood will drop, while the carbon-dioxide levels will rise, causing your hear to beat slower in turn.
-(To put it really simply.)
+(To put it really simple.)

 Treating the symptoms effectively

-Of course treating the symptoms may only be a temporary solution.
-In the long term you want to move more regularly, to really use up the accumulated extra energy and find the cause of your stress and eradicate it from your life, or it will eventually kill you.
+Of course, treating the symptoms may only be a temporary solution.
+In the long term, you want to move more regularly, to really use up the accumulated extra energy and find the cause of your stress and eradicate it from your life, or it will eventually kill you.
 But when your stress takes control, you may not be able to easily do so.